DPIRD-DMA/OmniWaterMask/README.md

 -    `use_osm_roads`: Whether to use OpenStreetMap road data to reduce false positives.
 Defaults to True

 -    `cache_dir`: Directory for storing cached vector data.
-Defaults to "water_vectors_cache" in current directory
+Defaults to "OWM_cache" in current directory

 ## Contributing